 Jeju is nothing if not quirky.
 Loveland is an over-the-top adult theme park dedicated to sex.
 This park is not for the prudish.
 Oversized naked sculptures in the throes of ecstasy, statues sporting well-placed plumbing, and snacks in shapes that would make your grandmother blush are just the beginning.

 There’s also a UFO dinner (note — this has closed since this post was published), bizarre-looking squid hanging up to dry, and stone gnomes-like grandfather statues scattered around the island.
+(Update: sadly, it looks like this dinner is now closed)

 Click here to compare prices for hotels in Jeju.